fgsahoward/fgsahoward.github.io/_posts/2016-01-27-Vagrant-First-Steps.md

 ---
 layout: post
-title: Vagrant First Steps: Hyper-V Host and Windows Server Core Guest
+title: Vagrant First Steps - Hyper-V Host and Windows Server Core Guest
 image: /images/01-27-2016-Vagrant-First-Steps/Vagrant.png
 author: Bruce Markham
 excerpt: Ultimately looking to automate test environment & build slave spin-up, we had a few constraints that made things complicated.
 We ran into snags, so keep reading if you plan on dipping your toes in this water.